Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 The 2-litre cylinder is large and easy to empty.
 It’s a one-touch operation that keeps your hands and the air clean.
 A HEPA 12 filter is great for people with allergies.
 In most scenarios where a pet is involved, having a HEPA filter is indispensable.

 It isn’t loaded with bells and whistles, but it gives a superior clean and the bagless technology means you get great suction power for a low price.
+I talk about the Vax carpet cleaner here.

 This Hoover bagless vacuum deserves some mention if not for anything else, but for the 3 litres sized cylinder.